gengstrand/clojure-news-feed/server/feed6/README.md

 # Another News Feed Microservice in Scala

 Like feed2, this microservice implements the news feed requirements in Scala.
-This time, using type classes and [scalatra](http://scalatra.org/) instead of the Cake Pattern and Finagle.
+This time, using type classes and [scalatra](http://scalatra.org/) instead of the Cake Pattern and Finatra.

 ## Overview